hkverma/litendb/py/README.md

 #### setup.py
 Run setup.py to check for build
-TODO - Check Q6, Q5 results on notebook.
-Measure and clean.
-Set numWorkers.
+TODO - Do query5 debug using cython.
+It currently core dumps.
        Clean notebooks.
 Reproduce on Azure web.
        Draw query plan, print query and result for each query.